JoshuaTolhuis/WekaApiUrinaryBiomarkers/README.md

 This project is based around a inputfile and will work with a certain input to function Example Input Data:
 |plasma_CA19_9|Creatinine|LYVE1|RGE1B|TFF1|
+This project doesn't work with single instance inputs via terminal or bash

 ## Set-Up